 Fully developing USJ will take the work of many, but I’ll attempt an imperfect start with a quick outline here.
 To begin with, I propose we follow the approach taken by CSJ, but in a positive way.
 Let’s:

-- acknowledge a genuine problem – financial inequity;
+- acknowledge a genuine problem – bad outcomes for a significant fraction of the population;

-- identify the real explanations for financial inequity – systemic issues with our current economic system and cultural variations between groups;
+- identify the real explanations for differing outcomes – systemic issues with our current economic system and cultural variations between groups;

 - identify the real explanations for other types of differences in results (e.g. STEM gender balance) – biology, preference, culture;